antarctica/ops-data-store/README.md

 The [control CLI](#command-line-interface) uses a [`Config`](src/ops_data_store/config.py) class for all settings.
-Some settings are read-only, such as the application version, others are write-only, such as database connection details, and must be defined by the user using an appropriate environment variable, or `.env` file.
+Some settings are read-only, such as the application version, others are write-only, such as database connection details, and must be defined by the user, either using appropriate environment variables, or an `.env` file.
+If using the latter, an example [`.example.env`](.example.env) is available as a guide.

 | Config Property | Environment Variable | Required | Type   | Description                                     | Example                          |
 |-----------------|----------------------|----------|--------|-------------------------------------------------|----------------------------------|
 | `VERSION`       | -                    | No       | String | Application version, read from package metadata | '0.1.0'                          |
 | `DB_DSN`        | `APP_ODS_DB_DSN`     | Yes      | String | Application database connection string          | 'postgresql://user:pass@host/db' |

 The `DB_DSN` config option must be a valid [psycopg](https://www.psycopg.org) connection string.
-Only Postgres databases are officially supported in this project.

 ### Database

 [PostgreSQL](https://www.postgresql.org) is used for storing datasets.
 It uses the [PostGIS](https://postgis.net) extension for storing spatial information along with custom functions and data types for:

 - creating [ULIDs](https://github.com/ulid/spec) (stored as a UUID data-type)
   - [pgcrypto](https://www.postgresql.org/docs/current/pgcrypto.html) extension, `generate_ulid` function